-Makar Sankranti 2021: Here's why we eat Khichdi and Til Gur Today (PC: Social Media)
+Makar Sankranti 2021: Here's why we eat Khichdi and Til Gur on this day

 New Delhi: The festival of Makar Sankranti is being celebrated on 14 January in this year.
 On this day people prepare sesame seeds (Til) and special khichdi.
 At the same time, kites are also flown on this festival in many parts of the country.